Battle of Lubny: Battle

 The battle took place on the Sulava River near the villages of Lubny and Sołonica.
-There, the insurgents led by Semen Nalewajka and Hryhor Loboda decided to defend themselves based on the river.
+There, the insurgents led by Severyn Nalyvaiko and Hryhorii Loboda decided to defend themselves based on the river.
 The attacking side was the army commanded by Hetman Stanisław Żółkiewski.
 They numbered around 5,000 soldiers.
 The Cossack troops took up defensive positions, even though they numbered around 6,000 men, as there were many wounded and sick among them.

 The besieged were suffering heavy losses from the crown's artillery.
 There was a shortage of food and water in the camp, and there had been a large number of horse deaths.
 In addition, the disagreements between the registered Cossacks and the non-registered Cossacks were escalating.
 Taking advantage of the insurgents' plight, Stanisław Żółkiewski entered into secret negotiations with Hryhorii Loboda.
 He promised amnesty to the registered Cossacks.
 The rumours of surrender led to an armed clash between registered and unregistered Cossacks, in which Loboda was killed.

 On the 26th of May 1596, the Polish nobility fired cannons into the camp in preparation for a decisive attack.
-Severin Nalyvayko, the wounded Matvei Shaula and other leaders of the uprising were treacherously captured by the head of the "registrars" on the night of 28 May and handed over to Żółkiewski.
+Severyn Nalyvaiyko, the wounded Matvei Shaula and other leaders of the uprising were treacherously captured by the head of the "registrars" on the night of 28 May and handed over to Żółkiewski.
 After negotiating, it was agreed that they would surrender their leaders, weapons and ammunition, and return looted property and prisoners.
 However, a massacre took place when the rebels left the camp.
 Despite the orders of the Hetman, between 1000 and 1500 prisoners died.
 The Solonytsia massacre contributed to increasing hatred and destroyed the chances of reaching an agreement with the Cossacks and the people of Ukraine, setting a notorious precedent of treaty-breaking.
-Later, in Warsaw, Semen Nalewajko was executed.
+Later, in Warsaw, Severyn Nalyvaiko was executed.